the demon Allocer (Alloces) in the Ars Goetia

 The name “Allocer” and its variants, such as Alocer or Alloces, lack a clearly defined, universally agreed-upon linguistic root, unlike the names of some other demons, which derive from Hebrew or Greek terms.
 The primary sources for his name are the 16th- and 17th-century grimoires, which present his name as already established within an existing demonic catalog.

-Without a direct root in a major religious language like Hebrew, Aramaic, or Latin for the name Allocer, its meaning remains strictly tied to the entity it represents—the 52nd Duke of the Ars Goetia.
+Since Allocer’s name does not come from a major religious language like Hebrew, Aramaic, or Latin, its meaning is only connected to the demon himself—the 52nd Duke of the Ars Goetia.

-The variations Alocer and Alloces are likely scribal differences that arose during the transmission of the Solomonic texts, with Allocer being the most frequently cited spelling in modern renditions of the grimoire.
+The names Alocer and Alloces are probably just spelling differences that appeared as the Solomonic texts were copied over time.
+Today, Allocer is the most common spelling in modern versions of the grimoire.

 How to Pronounce “Allocer” in English